 He is also a one-time "Jeopardy!" game show champion, and is also a winner of the game show "The Chase."

-He is currently at work on his twentieth novel, a variety of new short stories, as well as other writing projects.
+He is currently at work on his twenty-first novel, a variety of new short stories, as well as other writing projects including co-authoring works with New York Times bestselling author James Patterson.

-In early 2016, DuBois will fulfill a life-long dream by having his first science fiction novel, DARK VICTORY, published by Baen Books.
-Also in 2016, Midnight Ink publishers will release a stand-alone thriller, NIGHT ROAD.
+In early 2016, DuBois fulfilled a life-long dream by having his first science fiction novel, DARK VICTORY, published by Baen Books.
+Also in February 2016, Midnight Ink publishers released a stand-alone thriller, NIGHT ROAD.

 Most recently, his short story "A Ticket Out" --- originally published in 1987 in Ellery Queen's Mystery Magazine --- was included in "Best American Noir Stories of the Century," edited by James Ellroy and Otto Penzler, and published in 2010 by Houghton Mifflin.